radareorg/radare2-book/analysis/symbols.md

 # Symbols

-Radare2 automatically parsing available imports and exports sections in the binary, but moreover, it can load additional debugging information if presented.
+Radare2 automatically parses available imports and exports sections in the binary, but moreover, it can load additional debugging information if present.
 Two main formats are supported: DWARF and PDB (for Windows binaries).
-Note, that unlike many tools radare2 doesn't rely on Windows API to parse PDB files, thus they can be loaded on any other supported platform - e.g.
+Note that, unlike many tools radare2 doesn't rely on Windows API to parse PDB files, thus they can be loaded on any other supported platform - e.g.
 Linux or OS X.

-DWARF debuginfo loads automatically by default because usually it's stored right in the executable file.
+DWARF debug info loads automatically by default because usually it's stored right in the executable file.
 PDB is a bit of a different beast - it is always stored as a separate binary, thus the different logic of handling it.